WARNING: Character sheets are spoilerific. Only spoilers from seasons 0 and 3 will be whited out!

 - Know When to Fold 'Em: Thing is, Carmilla's got first-hand experience of what her mother does when sufficiently provoked, and goes on to define her saving the girls as just a way to annoy her mother rather than outright defy her.
 When Carmilla is confronted by her mother about Laura's actions (in Laura's body no less), Carmilla comes very close to sabotaging Laura's efforts to protect her.

 - Lesbian Vampire: By her nature as a modern update of the Trope Codifier.

-- Love Redeems: Stops being the Dean's Dragon because of Laura.
+- Love Redeems: She stops being the Dean's Dragon because of Laura.

-- The Nicknamer: Has at least one nickname for almost everybody.
+- The Nicknamer: She has at least one nickname for almost everybody.
 She drops it with Laura when she has completely fallen for her... and picks it back up again after she dumps her.

 - The Ophelia: In the alternate universe where Laura died at the end of season one.
 A year or so later, Carmilla's become rather unhinged, and it's implied she's hallucinated Laura before.

 - Pintsized Powerhouse: Despite only standing five-foot-one, Carmilla is extremely strong due to her vampiric nature.

 - Significant Anagram: She's had many aliases in the past, which was always just her first name rearranged.
 Laura lampshades this.